-Nigeria lead poisoning 'worst in modern history': HRWFebruary 7th, 2012 in Health /
+Nigeria lead poisoning 'worst in modern history': HRWFebruary 7, 2012 in Medicine & Health / Health

 A lead poisoning epidemic in Nigeria's north that has killed 400 children and affected thousands is the worst in modern history, but cleanup has not even begun in many areas, Human Rights Watch said Tuesday.

 "Thousands of children in northern Nigeria need immediate medical treatment and dozens of villages remain contaminated two years into the worst lead poisoning epidemic in modern history," the US-based group said in a statement.